unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

 date:   2020-01-08 10:10:00 +0530
 categories: algorithm graph ShortestPath DijkstrasAlgorithm
 ---
+## A Gentle introduction to Dijkstra’s algorithm
 Dijkstra’s algorithm, lets you answer “What’s the shortest path to X?” for `weighted graphs`.
 Remember, [BFS Algorithm][BSF-Algo] does the same thing for unweighted graphs.

 Dijkstra’s algorithm only works with directed acyclic graphs, called DAGs for short.
 In other words, If there are cycles in graphs, Dijkstra’s algorithm doesn’t work.

+Dijkstra’s algorithm doesn’t work for graphs with negative weight edges.
+For graphs with negative weight edges, Bellman–Ford algorithm can be used

 # WORKING WITH DIJKSTRA’S ALGORITHM